Carli Lloyd

 The national team opened 2012 with the Olympic Qualifiers in Canada.
 In their first group stage match, the U.S. defeated the Dominican Republic 14–0 with Lloyd tallying one goal and one assist.[m 1]
 In the second match, the U.S. achieved a 13–0 victory over Guatemala, with Lloyd scoring once and providing an assist.[m 2]
 In the final group match, the U.S. prevailed over Mexico 4–0, with Lloyd achieving her first career hat-trick.
 She was subsequently named Player of the Match.[m 3][64]
 In the semifinal, the U.S. achieved a 3–0 win over Costa Rica, with Lloyd scoring one goal.
 She was named Player of the Match for the second game in a row.[m 4]
 In the final, Lloyd's team defeated Canada 4–0 to qualify for the Olympics as the CONCACAF champions.[65]
 Lloyd finished the tournament with six goals and three assists, and was the joint-top goalscorer for the United States.[10][66]

-After scoring her 46th international goal in the 13th minute of a friendly against New Zealand in October 2013, Lloyd became the highest-scoring midfielder in the team's history, passing Julie Foudy, who finished her career with 45 goals.[72][non-primary source needed]
+After scoring her 46th international goal during a friendly against New Zealand in October 2013, Lloyd surpassed Julie Foudy to become the highest-scoring midfielder in the history of the women's national team.[72][73]

 2015 FIFA Women's World Cup

-For her efforts in leading the United States to a record third World Cup title, and first since 1999, she won the Golden Ball as the best player of the tournament.[79]
-While Lloyd's six goals were enough to match Célia Šašić as the tournament's top scorer, Šašić won the Golden Boot for playing fewer minutes and Lloyd was awarded the Silver Boot.[80]
-Lloyd also became the first woman to score a hat-trick in a World Cup final and the first player, male or female, to do so since Geoff Hurst did so for England against West Germany at Wembley in 1966.
-Only one player has since replicated the feat – Kylian Mbappé for France against Argentina in Lusail, Qatar in 2022.
-Furthermore, her third goal earned her a nomination for the FIFA Puskás Award, FIFA's annual award for Goal of the Year.
-Finally, Lloyd is the only player to have scored a hat-trick in normal time of a World Cup final; Hurst scored two goals in extra time and Mbappé one.
+Lloyd won the Golden Ball as the best player of the tournament.[78]
+While her six goals were enough to match Célia Šašić as the tournament's top scorer, Šašić won the Golden Boot for playing fewer minutes, which meant Lloyd was awarded the Silver Boot.[79]
+Lloyd became the first woman to score a hat-trick in a World Cup final and the first player of any gender to do so since Geoff Hurst in 1966.
+She is the only player who has scored a hat-trick in regulation time in a World Cup final.

 2016 Summer Olympics in Rio de Janeiro